kassane/zig-stm32-blink/README.md

 # Zig STM32 Blink

-Make LEDs blink on an STM32F4 Discovery board using only Zig (and a linker script).
+Make LEDs blink on an STM32F103xx board using only Zig (and a linker script).

 See [my blogpost](https://rbino.com/posts/zig-stm32-blink/) for a more thorough explanation of what's going on.

 ## Build

-The code was tested with Zig `0.7.1` and with Zig `0.8.0-dev.1509+b54514d9d`.
+The code was tested with Zig `0.9.0` and with Zig master.

 To build the ELF file just run: